emahuni/contrace/README.md

 You pass in options as a dictionary to the initialization function ie `const contra = require('contrace')({ /* options */ });`:

+>- showFile {boolean}: show the file path where the log occured.
+Default: true
-- showMethod {boolean}: show the method from where the log occured.
+>- showMethod {boolean}: show the method where the log occured.
 Default: false
+>- showTimestamp {boolean}: show timestamp when the log occured.
+Default: false
-- divider {boolean}: use divs to divide log entries.
+>- divider {boolean}: use divs to divide log entries.
 Default: false [wip] more options documentations

 ## Author